Atrocities in the Congo Free State: Cannibalism

-A Congolese man, Nsala, looking at the severed hand and foot of his five-year-old daughter who was killed, cooked, and cannibalised by members of the Force Publique in 1904.
+A Congolese man, Nsala, looking at the severed hand and foot of his five-year-old daughter who in 1904 was killed, cooked, and cannibalised by armed guards of a company holding a concession for rubber collection.
 The photo was taken by Alice Seely Harris.

 Cannibalism was well-established in parts of the Free State area when the State was founded.
 In the Force Publique, cannibalism was strictly forbidden and could be punished by death, but it nevertheless happened.
 The colonial administration seems to have done little to suppress this custom, sometimes rather tolerating it among its own auxiliary troops and allies.
 When sending out "punitive expeditions" against villages unwilling or unable to fulfil the government's exorbitant rubber quota, Free State officials repeatedly turned a blind eye both to arbitrary killings by Force Publique members and to the "cannibal feast[s]" among native soldiers that sometimes followed.

 During the Congo Arab war in 1892–1894, there were reports of widespread cannibalisation of the bodies of defeated combatants by the Batetela allies of the Belgian commander Francis Dhanis.
 Though officials at that time expressed the hope that it would be possible to suppress such acts once the war was over, this did not fully happen.
 In 1898, Dhanis reported in a letter that some of his soldiers had recently killed, roasted, and completely eaten a group of six people.